veraison/services/scheme/README.md

 (Note that `ISchemeHandler` embeds `ISchemeImplementation`, so you would still need to implement it.)

+> [!NOTE]
+> When implementing `IPluggable.GetName()` as part of a full `ISchemeHandler`
+> implementation, it is strongly recommended to use
+> `handler.PluginNameFromScheme()` as configuration processing relies on the
+> plugin name being derived from the scheme name using that function.

 ### Call order

 During evidence appraisal, `ISchemeHandler` methods will be invoked in the